-A concise letter summarising the most serious criticisms I make below has been published in Nature Reviews Neuroscience, alongside a final response from the referees.
+A concise letter summarising the most serious criticisms I make below has been published in Nature Reviews Neuroscience, alongside a final response from the authors.
 I make a few final remarks on the affair.

 Nature Reviews Neuroscience